All content © 2024 Sam Torode

 In college, I double-majored in Art and American Studies, and aspired to be a professional illustrator while writing on the side.
 After graduation, I worked as a book and magazine designer, and contributed illustrations and cartoons—as well as essays—to various publications.
 Two of my cartoons were selected for The Best Editorial Cartoons of the Year (2004 and 2006).

 After Dirty Parts was rejected by over one hundred publishers, I self-published it in 2010.
-Readers voted it a semifinalist in the Amazon Breakthrough Novel Awards, and it went on to become a #1 bestseller in humorous fiction.
+It was voted a semifinalist in the Amazon Breakthrough Novel Awards and went on to become a #1 bestseller in humorous fiction.
 I’m extremely grateful that it found its audience.

 Next, I found that I enjoyed reading philosophical books and “translating” their ideas into simple language, which led to a series of books paraphrasing classic authors like Epictetus, Marcus Aurelius, and Ralph Waldo Emerson.